Apple deepens Austin ties, expands operations east and west

 Trump in a tweet told Apple to start making its products in the U.S., and not China.

-Apple uses a lot of facilities overseas to produce components and its products, including China.
+Apple uses a lot of overseas facilities in China and elsewhere to produce components and its products.

+Top tech executives from Google, Microsoft, IBM, Oracle and Qualcomm gathered at the White House earlier this month to discuss advancing the U.S. tech economy amid strained ties between the administration and the industry, and trade tensions with China.
+Cook was not among them, nor was Amazon's Jeff Bezos.

 There are already 6,000 Apple employees in Austin, its largest operation outside of company headquarters in Cupertino, California, where 37,000 people are employed.